 Are you nervously excited?
 Or are you nervously worried?
 Hold that thought.
 There’s more disruption to speak of before you answer that question.

-After returning from HMPS last week, it’s clear to me: The Great Disruption is here.
+After returning from 2022’s HMPS, it became clear to me: The Great Disruption was here.

 It was my first large in-person conference since the pandemic started.
 I felt the nervous energy in the air.
 A great deal of that nervous energy came from the simple fact that most of us have not been in rooms full of people in years.
 It’s going to take awhile for it to feel normal again.